Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Discussion

 \section{Discussion}

-MLIPs enable near-DFT accuracy at orders-of-magnitude lower cost, a capability that is especially valuable for high-entropy materials, where multicomponent chemistry and complex interactions govern defect formation and evolution.
-In this work, we conducted a comprehensive head-to-head assessment of two MLIPs, UNEP-v1 and GRACE-FS, that are designed to handle arbitrary elemental combinations and scale to million-atom simulations.
-Using a carefully curated DFT dataset spanning 16 elemental metals and their binaries, we systematically evaluated their accuracy, robustness, and scalability.
+MLIPs enable near-DFT accuracy at orders-of-magnitude lower computational cost, which is particularly valuable for compositionally complex materials where multicomponent chemistry governs defect formation, deformation, and failure.
+In this work, we performed a controlled comparison of UNEP-v1 and GRACE-FS for 16 elemental metals and their multicomponent alloys, focusing on the practical requirements for large-scale MD simulations: accuracy, computational efficiency, finite-temperature stability, chemical transferability, and uncertainty quantification.